 Our Story

-Art on the Ave was conceived in June 2020 by school teachers looking for a way to discuss the year’s events with the students.
-In a year that saw both trauma and tragedy, heroism, and hope, we wanted to provide a platform for people to process their reactions.
+Art on the Ave was founded in June 2020 by school teachers looking for a way to help students process and reflect on the year’s events, a year marked by both trauma and tragedy, as well as heroism and hope.

-We were also troubled by the closure of many small businesses in the neighborhood.
-All the new vacancies were changing the look and feel of the street.
-Every empty shop was a daily reminder of the struggle we faced.
+We were troubled by the closure of small businesses.
+The new vacancies were changing the look and feel of the street, and the empty shops served as a reminder of the struggles we faced.

-We thought about art and its ability to inspire, provoke, and spark a conversation.
-To put colorful, evocative art in all these empty shop windows seemed like something we could do to make a difference.
+We thought about art’s ability to inspire and spark a conversation.
+To put colorful, thought-provoking pieces in empty shop windows seemed like something that could make a real difference.

 Art is a catalyst.

-Art on the Ave activates the streetscape by transforming vacant storefronts into street-facing galleries where local artists have a chance to exhibit work.
-It puts artists at the center of important conversations that we need to have as a community and provides a wider public the opportunity to enjoy art and engage in the dialogue.
+Art on the Ave activates the streetscape by transforming vacant storefronts into street-facing galleries where local artists have the opportunity to exhibit their work.
+The art can be seen and enjoyed by all passersby and becomes part of the community.

-The most gratifying aspect of Art on the Ave has been the reaction from local people and businesses.
+The most gratifying aspect of Art on the Ave has been the reaction from the locals and businesses.
 Since the first installation, we have been overwhelmed by offers to donate time, space, money, talent, and ideas.

-From the volunteers who run guided tours, to the businesses that house art and offer promotions, to the schools and community groups who organize visits, Art on the Ave seems to inspire people wherever it goes.
-We could not mount these exhibits without this community support.
+From the volunteers who guide tours, to the businesses that house art, to the schools and programs that organize visits, Art on the Ave seems to inspire people wherever it goes.
+We could not mount these exhibits without this communal support.

 Art is a community.

-And the art sells!!
-People who would never describe themselves as ‘collectors’ – people who just stumbled across a piece unexpectedly on their walk to work, a trip to the supermarket, or their daily jog- are buying art.
+And the art sells!
+People who never considered themselves collectors—those who just stumbled across a piece on their way to work, the grocery store, or during a jog—are buying art.

-We’ve discovered a community of artists that work for all occasions.
-Some are hugely charismatic speakers that will bring a piece to life by telling vivid stories.
-Some are great with kids, helping us to engage local schools.
-These artists have been lively guests on our podcasts, tour guides on ‘gallery walks’, and welcoming hosts in our open studios.
-They have all gained valuable exposure through Art on the Ave.
+We’ve discovered a collective of artists that bring art to life in various ways.
+Some are charismatic speakers that tell vivid stories; others are great with kids, engaging local schools.
+These artists have been lively guests on our podcasts, tour guides on our ‘gallery walks’, and welcoming hosts who open their studios to the public.

-Art on the Ave has also expanded to new spaces and places.
-What started as the romantic idea of brightening one street, has since spread to areas across the city.
+What started as a simple idea to brighten one street, has since spread to new spaces and places all across the city.
 We’ve been to the top of the Freedom Tower, taken over a subway station, a food court, and ‘popped up’ in the Oculus.
-People have asked us to put new work in health clubs, coffee shops, and hotels.
+We even have people asking us to bring art to their coffee shops, health clubs, and hotels.

 Art is an opportunity.